Table of contents

 Do you have more docs?

 Our documentation can be found in our GitHub Repository.
-It contains protcol details, contributing guides, installation instructions, and more.
+It contains protocol details, contributing guides, installation instructions, and more.

 What are arbitrators?
 Why do you need them?